Nicktormey/Latin102repository/translation2.md

 auxilium *rogavit*.

+Hic Deianiram
+> *sublatam*

-Hic Deianiram *sublatam* in flumine ipso *uiolare uoluit*. ❌
+in flumine ipso *uiolare uoluit*. ❌

+huc Hercules
-huc Hercules cum *interuenisset* ❌
+>cum *interuenisset* ❌

-et Deianira cum fidem eius *implorasset*, ❌
+>et Deianira cum fidem eius *implorasset*, ❌

 Nessum sagittis *confixit*.

->ille *moriens*,   ❌
+ille *moriens*,   ❌

+>cum *sciret*
+>>sagittas
-cum *sciret* sagittas Hydrae Lernaeae felle  ❌
+>>>Hydrae Lernaeae felle *tinctas*

->tinctas magnam vim *habere*,
+>>magnam vim *habere*,

+sanguinem suum
+>*exceptum*

-sanguinem suum *exceptum* Deianirae *dedit* ❌
+Deianirae *dedit* ❌

-et id philtrum *esse dixit*.❌
+et
+>id philtrum *esse*

+*dixit*.❌

 B

 1. Identify the antecedent of cui, and its gender and number.
 Then explain what case cui is, and how it functions in the relative clause.
-(I.e., why is cui in this case?) antecedent = flumen - neuter singular - dative - it is dative because it functions as an indirect object❌ within the realative clause
+(I.e., why is cui in this case?) antecedent = flumen - neuter singular - dative - it is dative because it tells the reader that the name Evenus belongs to the river❌

 2. Identify the form of transire.
 Explain why you placed it in the clause you chose. tranisre is a present active infinitve - I put it in the independent clause because it made sense within the context of the sentence & story.

 3. sublatam is from a verb that is a compound of sub plus a verb you should know very well.
 Identify the form of this participle (which for participles means: gender, case, number, tense voice).
-Find the dictionary entry for this word in thed Lewis-Short’s Latin Dictionary, and give its URN here. feminine, accusative, singular, indicative, active -  ❌ **From what verb?**
+Find the dictionary entry for this word in thed Lewis-Short’s Latin Dictionary, and give its URN here. feminine, accusative, singular, indicative, active - from sublatus  ❌ **From what verb?**

 4. Identify the form of sagittis.
 Why does Hyginus use this case?
-sagittis is dative❌ and plural - it is in this case because the arrows are the direct object
+sagittis is ablative❌ and plural - describes the means in which he pierced

 5. Identify the form of moriens.
-moriens is a masculine, nominitive, singular, indicative, passive ❌ participle.
+moriens is a masculine, nominitive, singular, indicative, present active ❌ participle.

 6. Identify felle.
 Why does Hyginus use this case?
 felle is a noun in the ablative singular.
 He uses this case to express that the arrows were dipped *in* the poison